NicolasWoo/frigate/docs/docs/guides/ha_network_storage.md

 title: HA Network Storage
 ---

-As of HomeAsisstant Core 2023.6, Network Mounted Storage is supported for addons.
+As of HomeAssistant Core 2023.6, Network Mounted Storage is supported for addons.

 ## Setting Up Remote Storage For Frigate